barrettotte/qr-asm/README.md

 This was made to learn how QR codes work and to get better with ARM assembly.

+## QR Code Limitations

+I'm not very good at ARM assembly, so I constrained the QR code generation a bit.

+- Byte mode encoding only
+- QR version 6 and below
+- Mask evaluation not implemented, hardcoded to ?

 ## Running Locally

 Requires ARM cross compiler - `apt-get install gcc-arm-linux-gnueabihf`